grumps/claude-dotfiles/commands/rvp.md

 - Consider scope - too ambitious or too narrow?
 - Check alignment with requirements

-See `prompts/review-plan.md` for the output template.
+See the output template above for the expected format.